 - Software update checks

-- Account security metadata (e.g., 2FA configuration, password reset initiation)
+- Account security metadata (e.g., 2FA or password reset initiation)

-This separation ensures that Dermi does not function as a "Business Associate" (under HIPAA) or a "Health Information Custodian" (under Canadian law) regarding your patient data.
-Your practice retains full ownership and control.
+This separation ensures that Dermi does not function as a "Business Associate" (under HIPAA) or a "Health Information Custodian" (under Canadian law) regarding patient data.
+The practice retains full ownership and control.

 Compliance Support Features